Updated: 12 hours ago

 What is the end result for most companies after a third-party data breach?
 Loss of income, loss of trust with consumers, significant costs of reporting the breach and damage to your reputation and brand.
-The most difficult part about managing third-party cyber risk is that you don’t know if your vendor is doing what they say they’ll to protect your data and you don’t know who has access to your vendor’s IT network (Fourth party risk).
+The most difficult part about managing third-party cyber risk is that you don’t know if your vendor is doing what they say they’ll do protect your data and you don’t know who has access to your vendor’s IT network (Fourth party risk).

 Why Do Businesses Need to Worry About Third-Party Cyber Risk?

 As you can easily see, third-party cyber risk must be considered as a part of doing business today and as part of an overall cyber management plan.
-In fact, a 2019 September, a Ponemon Institute survey (need source) found that 59% of all the major data breaches were caused by third-party vendors and not individual companies themselves.
+In fact, a 2019 September, a Ponemon Institute survey found that 59% of all the major data breaches were caused by third-party vendors and not individual companies themselves.
 Having a protection mechanism in place and a plan of action before you need it is really the only way to keep damage to minimum should a breach occur.

 How do these breaches commonly happen?
 In some cases, accessibility is critical to doing business.
 After all, if you’re working with a vendor, you want them to be able to access your data or network and do the job they were hired to do.
 The problem is that these third parties are often the weakest link and the entry point into your network for cyber-attacks.